 Line C: Brainstorm 5-6 highly descriptive participles (verbs ending in “-ing”) that fit Topic A.

-Line D: Brainstorm several nouns that tell something about Topic A and Topic G. Be careful—make sure you choose NOUNS, not ADJECTIVES!
+Line D: Brainstorm several nouns that tell something about Topic A and Topic G. Make sure you choose NOUNS, not ADJECTIVES!

 Line E: Brainstorm 5-6 highly descriptive participles (verbs ending in “-ing”) that fit Topic G.